Thesis and Dissertation

 In addition to the policies and procedures specified in the University Catalog, please note the following:

 Deadlines: It is the student’s responsibility to meet all deadlines established and posted by your College, The Graduate School, and Registrar's Office.
-Work with the chair of your thesis/dissertation committee as you near these deadlines to ensure their availability for reviewing and approving your manuscript.
+Work with the chair of your thesis/dissertation committee as you near these deadlines to ensure their availability for defending, reviewing and approving your manuscript.
 Deadlines are strictly enforced.

 Final Copy Submission: All UT Tyler Graduate students are required to submit an electronic copy of their thesis/dissertation to the University’s Institutional Repository.
 Please see the Thesis and Dissertation Handbook for further information.

 It is the student's responsibility to coordinate with their advisor and schedule the thesis/dissertation defense in plenty of time to make changes and get final manuscript approval.
 When the student submits the final copy to the academic department for signatures, they must also email email@example.com and cc their advisor, thus notifying The Graduate School that the manuscript has been delivered to the academic department for signatures.
 Once it is signed:

 - Submit a final electronic copy of the thesis/dissertation via email to the manuscript reviewer at firstname.lastname@example.org for format review (include title and signed signature page—don’t leave anything out) by the posted deadline.